Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 It is not enough to simply look at your code for the optimization and declare that it is correct.
 Many students have indicated confidence in their optimization implementation, only to discover a subtle bug.
 Use print statements or the debugger to ensure that a board never enqueues the board it came from.

+Situations that cover 98% of student performance bugs:
-Hints: Recall that there is a difference between `==` and `equals`.
-Recall also that the optimization is that you should not "enqueue a neighbor if its board is the same as the board of the **previous** search node".
-Many students mistakenly check for equality with the current board in place of the previous node's board.
-These two situations cover 95% of the bugs I've seen.
+ - Recall that there is a difference between `==` and `equals`.
+ - Recall also that the optimization is that you should not "enqueue a neighbor if its board is the same as the board of the **previous** search node".
+Checking vs. the current board does nothing.
+In other words, no Node should ever enqueue its parent.
+ - Recall that the optimization is that a board should not enqueue its own parent!
+This is different than checking that it is different from the board that was dequeued two iterations of A* ago.

 #### How do I ensure my Board class immutable?